nimiq/developer-center/learn/validator-score.md

-# Nimiq's Validator Score
+# Nimiq Validator Trustscore

 An algorithm that calculates a score to help users assess how reliable a validator is.{.subline .mb-32}

-The Validator Score algorithm is designed to help users assess the reliability of validators in the Nimiq Wallet.
+The Validator Trustscore (VTS) algorithm is designed to help users assess the reliability of validators in the Nimiq Wallet.
 This score ranges from 0 to 1, where 0 indicates a validator is not trustworthy, and 1 indicates a highly trustworthy validator.
 This way, stakers can make better informed decisions about which validators to trust.
 The algorithm is based on three key factors:

-- **Size**: Evaluates the size of the validator's stake relative to the total stake in the network, penalizing validators with higher stakes to prevent centralization.
+- **Dominance**: Evaluates the dominance of the validator's stake relative to the total stake in the network, penalizing validators with higher stakes to prevent centralization.
 - **Reliability**: Assesses the consistency of a validator in producing blocks over the past 9 months.
-- **Liveness**: Measures how often a validator is online and selected to produce blocks.
+- **Availability**: Measures how often a validator is online and selected to produce blocks.

 <div my-64 rounded-6 bg-orange-400 bg-op-50 text="[#E07802]" px-24 py-16 ring="1.5 orange-600" relative of-hidden class="raw">
   <div flex="~ items-center gap-12" text-18 font-bold mb-8>